ttntm/ttntm/src/blog/2024/50-albums-80s.md

 Black Sabbath's first album with Ronnie James Dio as their singer.

-The A-side is nothing short of phenomenal and the title track, "Heaven and Hell", is definitely one of the greatest Heavy Metal songs of its time.
+The A-side is nothing short of phenomenal and the title track, "Heaven and Hell", is definitely one of the greatest Hard Rock (early Heavy Metal) songs of its time.

 {% imageHeader "/img/albums/bf-d.jpg", imageHeaderSize, "h3", "Black Flag - Damaged", "Release: 1981" %}